 We'll make sure to provide you with your personalized itinerary, which you'll receive upon booking.
 There you'll find many spots where you can be virtually alone, at incredible locations most visitors have never heard of.
 You'll also find in the itinerary information of your full comfort accommodation selections, which will include an ensuite bathroom and breakfast.

 So don't hesitate, grab the wheel and grasp this unique opportunity for the perfect stay in Iceland.
 Explore the top attractions of the Ring Road as well its many hidden gems at your own pace.

 Check availability by choosing a date and book your adventure to Iceland today.

-After settling in at your hotel in Reykjavík, make the most of your proximity to the vibrant city centre, and discover the multitude of museums, galleries, restaurants, and bars on offer.
+After settling in at your hotel in Reykjavík, make the most of your proximity to the vibrant city center, and discover the multitude of museums, galleries, restaurants, and bars on offer.
 Spend your first night in this beautiful, quirky city.

-Just a few kilometres away is Iceland's most popular attraction, the mighty waterfall of Gullfoss.
+Just a few kilometers away is Iceland's most popular attraction, the mighty waterfall of Gullfoss.
 A pathway takes you to the water's edge, where you can get a real sense of the incredible power of these enormous falls.
 From Gullfoss, those with a good sense of adventure can jump on an optional snowmobiling tour on Langjökull glacier.